 Texas surety law contains obscure procedural rules that can have outsized consequences.
 Chapter 43 of the Civil Practice and Remedies Code is an important example.

-Co-author: Michael Kelsheimer Whatever your political views, undocumented workers and the businesses that knowingly or unknowingly employ them are coming under the microscope.
 If you compile recent headlines, you’ll know the President has implemented two immigration bans, is challenging so-called “Sanctuary Cities” that do not help Federal immigration enforcement, has instructed government agencies to become more aggressive in enforcement of immigration laws, and is already reviewing proposals to strengthen the border wall.
 On top of this, the E-Verify program for verifying worker status is likely to become mandatory.

 Further, employers who try to do it right by using the H-2B program have been dealt a stiff blow.
 The Returning Worker Program, which dramatically extended the stingy 66,000 nationwide cap on H-2B non-immigrant workers, has not been renewed.
 The H-2B cap has already been reached for 2017, so the hope for help there is gone.

 Continue Reading ICE is coming for Undocumented Workers – How to Prevent Corporate Frostbite

 Most commercial construction contracts contain a “No Damage For Delay” Clause and most contractors mistakenly believe they are Kings X for any potential claims related to delay caused by an owner or original contractor.
 While nearly every commercial construction contract contains the same or similar provisions, it is important to keep in mind they all have different authors, which means typically no two clauses are ever drafted the same.